Title: Business Computer Information Technology Teacher

 Location: Chambersburg, Pennsylvania, United States

-Katie E. Gindlesperger, Business Computer Information Technology Teacher at Commonwealth Charter Academy Careers, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements and leadership in Business Computer Technology Education.
+Katie E. Gindlesperger, MBA, MS, a Business Computer Information Technology teacher at Commonwealth Charter Academy, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in education.

 For more information, please visit: